crookedstorm/dynowiki-demo/README.md

 The `settings.py` file that Django automatically generates for you utilizes a `sqlite3` database, but that's not ideal for production because data stores should be treated as attached resources.
 Using the sqlite database means that all your data will disappear on each deploy and dyno restart!

-Luckily, Heroku automatically provisions you a Postgres database and supplies it's connection via config var when you create a new Heroku app.
+Luckily, Heroku can provision you a Postgres database and supplies it's connection via config var when you create a new Heroku app.
 Our friend `environ` can pull the database environment variable that Heroku automatically gives so that our application can permanently store data with minimal fuss.
+We'll be doing that later after creating the app.

 ### 4.c Speaking of Databases

 You'll also see in our `requirements.txt` file that we have [`psycopg2`](http://initd.org/psycopg/docs/).
 This is a helper package and while it requires no code setup, it's crucial to include (and keep up to date) to use the Postgres databases supplied by Heroku.
+If you install the requirements locally, you will need to have a copy of postgresql installed as well for it to work right.

 ### 4.d Speaking of Dependencies